 What is Bayeux known for?

-Roman city then medieval, Bayeux has a rich historical, artistic, cultural but also gastronomic heritage!
-Its museums, its Romanesque and Gothic cathedral, its botanical garden, its restaurants, its delicatessens and its artisan workshops… You will find many points of tourist interest.
-It is also a city spared during the bombings and conflicts of the Second World War, it served as a military base for British soldiers.
-Bayeux is home to the largest British military cemetery in France.
+First a Roman town, then a medieval one, Bayeux boasts a rich historical, artistic, cultural and gastronomic heritage!
+Museums, a Romanesque and Gothic cathedral, a botanical garden, restaurants, delicatessens and artisan workshops… You’ll find many points of tourist interest.
+Bayeux was also spared the bombings and conflicts of the Second World War, and served as a military base for British soldiers.
+Bayeux is home to France’s largest British military cemetery.